Linda Foster (politician)

-Linda Timberlake Foster (February 8, 1943 – February 26, 2016) is an American politician who served multiple terms in the New Hampshire House of Representatives, retiring as Deputy Speaker in 2010.
+Linda Timberlake Foster (February 8, 1943 – February 26, 2016) was an American politician who served multiple terms in the New Hampshire House of Representatives, retiring as Deputy Speaker in 2010.

 A member of the Democratic Party, she was first elected in 1992 but lost her seat following redistricting in 2002.
 She ran again in 2004 and served another three terms.